jameslboro/james-jarman-portfolio/README.md

 ## Future Plans

-- Complete current project write-ups and visualisations
+- Continue adding polished project documentation with reproducible SQL and markdown commentary
-- Add version-controlled notebooks with clear Markdown summaries
-- Explore machine learning and time series analysis
+- Expand portfolio to include predictive modelling and time series forecasting

 Thanks for checking out my work.
 Please do not hesitate to get in touch if you have any questions, feedback, or opportunities.